My Stressful Journey with American Airlines

 While waiting, I met a gentleman from my flight who’d been scheduled for the exact same flight yesterday, but American Airlines delayed and delayed until they finally cancelled the flight, forcing him to spend the night at an airport hotel.
 This did not bode well.
+I walked to our gate every 30 minutes to check on the status.
+I got nothing but, “I don’t know.”

+My Plan B option was to get to Jackson on a flight that left at 4:30 and then drive 95 miles to Meridian.
 Just before 4:00, I decided this was it.
-Technically, American wasn’t supposed to change my flight unless the flight was cancelled, but since they weren’t giving any status updates, and the same flight got cancelled the day before, I decided that I was going to have to sweet talk someone into changing my flight.
-As I approached the counter, I saw another gentleman from my flight say something secretive to the gate agent, and she began typing away at her computer.
-If she was going to change the flight for him, she’d have to do for me, too, so I stood right next to him.
 The gate agent was clear with me that I had a choice to make – leave on the other flight without out my checked boxes or valet-checked rollerboard or wait on this flight.
-I opted to arrive for sure in Meridian without any supplies and change of clothes rather than be a no-show for the workshop.
+I opted to arrive for sure in Meridian without any supplies rather than be a no-show for my contracted job.
 The gate agent said that my belongings would be flown to Meridian.

 When I arrived in Jackson, I asked the woman at the AA ticket counter about my bags, and she also said that if they’re tagged to Meridian, then that’s where they’d be taken.
 Her system showed that they were still on the plane in Dallas.

-The confirmation email for the report did not clearly state the delivery instructions, so I called the baggage department to speak with someone else.
+The confirmation email for the report did not state clearly the delivery instructions, so I called the baggage department to speak with someone else.
 That agent read all of the correct information from his screen and explained that the automated emails don’t share everything in the report.
 That would’ve been good to know in order to prevent this latest round of frustrations.